kylln20/WRO_FE_2023-24/README.md

 ### Wall Detection/Management <sub> (Open Challenge / Obstacle Challenge) </sub>

-The wall contours are detected with the colour mask ([0, 0, 0] to [180, 255, 50]), and one region of interest for each wall.
+The wall contours are detected with one region of interest for each wall.

 The areas of each contour is added into their respective variable, leftArea for the area of the left wall, and rightArea for the area of the right wall.